-In recent years, in order to optimize delivery ratio or average delay, researchers in DTNs have also improved the Spray and Wait routing protocol.
-Spray and Focus [21] is proposed to overcome the passivity of the wait phase, during which it forwards its copy to a relay node with higher utility rather than "Direct Transmission".
-Kim [22] proposes a combined method consisting of both the utilization of an ACK message and a forwarding method based on the delivery probability.
+In recent years, in order to optimize delivery ratio or average delay, researchers in DTNs have also improved the spray and wait routing protocol.
+Spray and $focus^{[21]}$ was proposed to overcome the passivity of the wait phase, during which it forwards its copy to a relay node with higher utility rather than "direct transmission".
+Kim et al.^[22] proposed a combined method consisting of both the utilization of an ACK message and a forwarding method based on the delivery probability.
 In [23], in order to avoid identical spraying and blind forwarding among mobile nodes, an adaptive spraying scheme is defined based on the delivery predictability of nodes.
-Subsequently, they propose to utilize multiple spraying techniques.
-Although the above methods pay attention to improving the Spray and Wait protocol, they just focus on choosing the next appropriate hop [24] and controlling the number of copies.
+Subsequently, the authors proposed to utilize multiple spraying techniques.
+Although the above methods pay attention to improving the spray and wait protocol, they just focus on choosing the next appropriate $hop^{[24]}$ and controlling the number of copies.
 In other words, the above methods ignore the message scheduling and drop problems.
 For example, there is more than one message in the buffer: which message we should prioritize, and which message we should drop when the buffer overflows.
-The most related work is shown in [25], however, the accuracy of estimating parameters in [25] could be further improved.
+The most related work is shown in [25]; however, the accuracy of estimating parameters of [25] could be further improved.

-Motivated by the above drawbacks related to Spray and Wait routing protocol, we are the first to study the buffer management in spray and wait routing protocol. we propose a message scheduling and drop strategy, which maps the copies number and remaining TTL to priority through calculating the impact on delivery ratio of both replicating and dropping a message copy.
+Motivated by the above drawbacks related to the spray and wait routing protocol, we are the first to study the buffer management in the spray and wait routing protocol.
+We propose a message scheduling and drop strategy, which maps the number of copies and the remaining TTL to the priority through calculating the impact on the delivery ratio of both replicating and dropping a message copy.
 The messages are sorted and dropped according to the priority.